tiftaylor/portfolio/README.md

 # Lab 4b - Portfolio
 **Date:** Aug 2020

 **About:** This is a lab at Code Fellows using a pre structured portfolio layout that we modified greatly to our own preferences.
+Per assignment instructions there is a list of time estimates for the tasks below.

+### Time Estimates
+>Number and Name of Feature: #1 | Refactor CSS
+>Estimated time to complete: 30 Minutes
+>Start time: 5:15 PM | End time: 5:40 PM
+>Actual time needed to complete: 25 Minutes

+>Number and Name of Feature: #2 | Modify Contents
+>Estimated time to complete: 2 Hours
+>Start time: 5:45 PM | End time: ??
+PM
+>Actual time needed to complete: TBD

 ### Reference provided by Code Fellows | Aug 2020